-- a) It is verifiable that the player is the person he claims to be during the identity verification process; - b) The authorised agent or the person in charge of premises who examines the identification documents is convinced of the identity of the player.

-- 5.2.4.5.
-Class A bookmaker and authorised agent are obliged to collect at least the following documents for verification purposes and for due diligence: - c) Identity card or - d) Passport or - e) Immigration registration slip for foreigners. - 5.2.4.6.
+- a) it is verifiable that the player is the person he claims to be during the identity verification process; - b) the authorised agent or the person in charge of premises who examines the identification documents is convinced of the identity of the player. - 5.2.4.5.
+Class A bookmaker and authorised agent are obliged to collect at least the following documents for verification purposes and for due diligence:

+- a) identity card or

+- b) passport or

+- c) immigration registration slip for foreigners.

+5.2.4.6.
 Alternatively, if the license holder is not convinced based on the provisions of paragraph 5.2.4.5, he may ask the player to submit further documents, issued by a governmental authority or organisation supervised by the government, in order to verify the player's identity and home address.
+For this purpose, a utility bill is sufficient.